-Energy consumption and emissions in processing In 2019|20 the Sugar segment processed about 9% less beet than in the prior year.
-The decrease resulted large beet than in the prior year.
+Energy consumption and emissions in processing In 2019/20 the Sugar segment processed about 9% less beet than in the prior year.
 The decrease resulted largely from crop area losses, caused by a more severe beet weevil infestation in the spring.
-The refining volume of about 130,000 tonnes of raw sugar at the refining facilities within the GRI reporting boundaries (see page 10) rose back into line with the years before 2018|19, after having been strongly reduced in the prior year for market reasons.
+The refining volume of about 130,000 tonnes of raw sugar at the refining facilities within the GRI reporting boundaries (see page 44) rose back into line with the years before 2018|19, after having been strongly reduced in the prior year for market reasons.

-Average specific direct energy consumption in processing operations at AGRANA's sugar plants2

-In gigajoules (GJ) per tonne of core and by-products
+Average specific direct energy consumption in processing operations at AGRANA's sugar plants2 In gigajoules (GJ) per tonne of core and by-products per tonne of core and by-products

-Specific consumption of non-renewable energy per tonne of core and by-products

-Specific consumption of renewable energy
+Specific consumption of non-renewable energy per tonne of core and by-products Specific consumption of renewable energy